The world of embedded finance is vast, complex, and exciting.

 Treasury services: All capital allocation, funds management, business transaction accounts and reporting, savings deposits, and other reservable financial obligations for business operations.

-Web3: A decentralized approach to online interactions built upon blockchain technology.
+Web3: A decentralized approach to online interactions built on blockchain technology.